 The corporate veil doctrine was established by the Spanish Supreme Court in May 1984 with the aim of preventing the legal personality of a company from being used as a means or instrument of fraud or for a fraudulent purpose.
 Its use is restricted and generally requires fraudulent use of the corporate personality and (i) control of several companies by the same person; (ii) related transactions between such companies; and (iii) no economic and legal justification for such transactions.

-The usual holding period for a PE fund before a divestment takes place usually ranges from four to six years, but depends on many aspects, such as the expected return or market momentum.
+The usual holding period for a PE fund before a divestment takes place ranges from four to six years, but depends on many aspects, such as the expected return or market momentum.

-Auction and bilateral sales have been the most common form of PE exit.
+Auctions and bilateral sales have been the most common form of PE exit.